 About Helmet Inspection

-Pick up the slider on each of the inspections and drag them from right to left to view an alternative perspective from our inspection process.
+Pick up the slider on each of the inspections and drag them from left to right to view an alternative perspective from our inspection process.

 These are examples of a single inspection point on the rear of the helmet.